playuter/DMS_Assignment-/README.md

   - Added `pauseGame` method to handle pause requests
   - Integrated `MediaView` to play `liveWallpaper.mp4` as the game background
   - Implemented `bindScore` method to update the score display in the UI
+  - Added `shadowPanel` and rendering logic for shadow blocks
 - **Rationale**:
   - Follows Single Responsibility Principle - GuiController now focuses solely on display/UI coordination
   - Input handling, animation control, and color mapping are separated into their own classes